Student Handbooks

 NATS (National Association of Teachers of Singing)

-Applied VOICE students are required to participate in the NATS vocal competition (Spring and Fall) at the discretion of the instructor.
-Failure to participate will result in possible failure.
-Seniors are not exempt from this requirement, even if the recital has been completed.
+Applied VOICE students are encouraged to participate in the NATS vocal competition (Spring and Fall) at the discretion of the instructor.

 Policy for Changing Applied Music Instructor